tbellenger/BoltHoles/README.md

 # BoltHoles

-A bolt hole calculator for machining
+A bolt hole calculator for milling machines to make perfect bolt hole circles